eStep/docker-intro/setup.md

+The goal of this workshop is to understand the basics of `docker`.
+In order to do it we need to setup few `docker` tools.

 For the entire workshop, independent of the operating system, we will be using `docker-machine`.
+It will let us setup host (in our case vm in virualbox) and configure docker client to talk to it.
 You will learn more about `docker-machine` during the workshop.

+Last lesson shows how to define and run multi-container applications with `docker-compose`.

 Following are the instructions to setup `docker-machine` on your computer.

 ## Windows
 On Windows, the simplest way to setup `Docker`, `docker-machine` and `docker-compose` is